personal-vault/pvp/index.md

 ## Contributing

-So far, this is just an idea.
-As I am gathering information, I will add it here.
-If you're interested in contributing in any way, [get in touch]({link contact.md}) with me.
+If you're interested in contributing in any way, [get in touch](https://daniliuc.com/) with me.

 ----
 [^1]: [PESOS on Indieweb](https://indieweb.org/PESOS)